 Part of Aer Industries’ mission is to serve the water-damage and flood-restoration specialists, as well as professionals from other industries, with quality options for restoration equipment.
 Effective water removal can both salvage items and prevent the development of harmful materials.
 When you get ready to buy LGR dehumidifiers, Aer can provide top-quality options.

-As master distributors of B-Air®, BlueDri™, Soleaire®, and Abatement® products, as well as purveyors of many other brands of dehumidifiers, air movers, scrubbers and other products and machines, we can help you make a property dry again.
+As master distributors of B-Air®, BlueDri™, and Soleaire® products, as well as purveyors of many other brands of dehumidifiers, air movers, scrubbers and other products and machines, we can help you make a property dry again.

 Our values include a dedication to service and value our clients, which makes quality, safety and innovation top priorities.
 That entails providing a good warranty and making seasoned experts available to you for technical knowledge, parts and other support.
 Aer Industries provides a complete inventory of complementary products that help you finish jobs efficiently, as well as LGR dehumidifiers.

 We can provide information, product support, warranty assistance, quick shipping and even finance options to help make sure you’re informed, equipped and ready to respond in your own business.
 Regardless of how something becomes flooded, you can consider Aer Industries as a partner to help you restore things back to pre-flood conditions.